Introducing The New Stanforth Pamira – Custom Extreme Adventure Bike

 With six brazed-on eyelets for rack and backpacking cages on each side of the fork, the Pamira has plenty of mounting points to suit a big variety of configurations.
 The fact that those eyelets are external to the structure of the fork, instead of being cut-out from the blade – although it might look a bit weird – is actually a great plus, the strength of the fork is not at all compromised this way.

-The fork rake (or offset) is 61/66mm, 4 to 6mm more compared to the Kibo – but that’s mostly because of the bigger wheels – which results in slightly slower handling at low speeds but in much more stability.
-The rake is here obtained by a curvature of the fork blades, which in turns gives a more cushioned feeling on rough pavements, a sort of “natural” suspension (thanks also to the flexibility of the steel).
+The fork rake (or offset) is 61/66mm, 4 to 6mm more than the Kibo—but that’s mostly because of the bigger wheels—which results in slightly slower handling at low speeds but much more stability.
+The rake is obtained by the curvature of the fork blades, which in turn gives a more cushioned feeling on rough pavements, a sort of “natural” suspension (thanks also to the flexibility of the steel).

 The Pamira wheels are a sturdy combo of Tubless Ready DT Swiss E512 32 holes rims, with a choice between 27.5″ or 700c (29″), and Shimano Deore XT M8000 center-lock disc hubs, and Schwalbe Nobby Nic 27.5 x 2.35″ or Schwalbe Marathon Plus MTB 700c x 2.1″.